Treeniks/x86-64-simplified/src/instructions/binary-arithmetic-instructions/imul.md

   This form requires a destination operand (the first operand) and two source operands (the second and the third operands).
 Here, the first source operand (which can be a general-purpose register or a memory location) is multiplied by the second source operand (an immediate value).
 The intermediate product (twice the size of the first source operand) is truncated and stored in the destination operand (a general-purpose register).
 When an immediate value is used as an operand, it is sign-extended to the length of the destination operand format.

-The `CF` and `OF` flags are set when the signed integer value of the intermediate product differs from the sign extended operand-size-truncated product, otherwise the `CF` and `OF` flags are cleared.
+The `CF` and `OF` flags are set when the signed integer value of the intermediate product differs from the sign-extended operand-size-truncated product, otherwise the `CF` and `OF` flags are cleared.

 The three forms of the `IMUL` instruction are similar in that the length of the product is calculated to twice the length of the operands.
 With the one-operand form, the product is stored exactly in the destination.
 With the two- and three- operand forms, however, the result is truncated to the length of the destination before it is stored in the destination register.
 Because of this truncation, the `CF` or `OF` flag should be tested to ensure that no significant bits are lost.